-As part of his initiatives on behalf of Union County Government and the Union County Board of Chosen Freeholders for 2016, Freeholder Chairman Bruce H. Bergen has launched the “UC HERO” program in honor of our veterans.
+As part of his initiatives on behalf of Union County Government and the Union County Board of Chosen Freeholders for 2016 and 2017, Freeholder Chairman Bruce H. Bergen has launched the “UC HERO” program in honor of our veterans.
 The initiative offers services through various county agencies, including the Office of Veterans’ Affairs, the Division on Aging, health and mental health referral services, job opportunities through the Workforce Innovation Business Center, and outreach.
 In addition, to partner with local veteran groups in outreach efforts.

 UC HERO seeks to increase awareness of eligibility, entitlements, benefits programs, and services provided to veterans by various Government Agencies, including County Government.